magdesign/PocketVJ-CP-v3/ROADMAP.md

 ## Roadmap
 **********
+##release new CP and name number it up to CP 3.0.0 so it correspondens to PVJ 3.9, would that make sense ?

 ### Priority:
 - check multiscreen when all slaves and master have audio over usb, does it stay sync => make a function to change the sleep function on line 85 for short files to a shorter time!!
 - fix mapper audio volume